skalenetwork/mirage-manager/README.md

-# playa-manager
+# mirage-manager
-A smart contract system that orchestrates and operates the Playa chain.
+A smart contract system that orchestrates and operates chain.